Become a Gold Level Member includes over 150 online guitar lessons.

 The next thing I would like for you to learn is the Pull off.
 This time you would pick the 7th fret 3 finger and pull off the 3 finger to the 1 finger that you have down on the 5th fret.
 Look at the image below.
-Remember you only have to pick the G string one time to play both of these notes.
+Remember, you only have to pick the G string one time to play both of these notes.
 Practice this exercise up and down the A minor pentatonic scale.

-Look at the D note on the 7th fret above.
-If you bend that D note G string far enough it will sound the E note one whole step above.
+Look at the D note on the 7th fret below.
+If you bend that D note on the G string far enough it will sound the E note one whole step above.
 One whole step above would reach the E in Red and the E in purple.
 By the way, both of those E notes are the same, just in a different position.
 Whole steps, half steps, sharps, flats and tons more will be covered as we move a long.

 The way you bend is by picking the D note 3 finger and then push that string up towards your chin.
 I find the easiest way to bend a string is by using all three fingers on the string to push it up.
 After you push up that D note, pick the E note in purple.
 The D note bent should sound like the E note.
-Practice the bend until you get the right sound from the D note and then we can move around the fretboard later on.
+Practice the bend until you get the right sound from the D note and then we can move around the fret-board later on.

 If you listen to these examples over and over, you will begin to hear what the notes should sound like.
 This will train your ear to pick leads out of recordings and begin to write your own songs.